Twitter: dinner with @bellmor

 So you’ve built a nifty file server running Linux after following your favorite blogger’s series of DIY 200 Dollar PC articles (Part 1, Part 2, Part 3).
 Now what?
 Wouldn’t it be nice if you could turn that server into a speedy downloading machine?

-Take this scenario as an example: It’s 8pm and you just got out of work from Google, Facebook or whatever your favorite “it” company is these days.
-You’re waiting at the Caltrain station playing around with your iPhone until the train arrives to scuttle you back to San Francisco.
-You realize you missed the last episode of Top Gear and send an email to your server from your iPhone.
-By the time you get home the new episode is waiting for you.
+Take this scenario as an example: It's 8pm and you just got out of work from Google, Facebook or whatever your favorite "it" company is these days.
+You're waiting at the Caltrain station playing around with your iPhone until the train arrives to scuttle you back to San Francisco.
+You realize you forgot about something you wanted to download and send an email to your server from your iPhone.
+By the time you get home the download has finished and is waiting for you.

-That can be done and this article aims to get you hooked up with such a newsgroups setup.
+That can be done and this article aims to get you hooked up with such a usenet service provider setup.
+For the purposes of this article, newsgroups and usenet are used pretty much interchangeably.

 Newsgroups… Usenet… What is that?

 Wikipedia states that Usenet is a global, decentralized, distributed Internet discussion system.
 Within Usenet, there are newsgroups for different types of threaded discussion, typically accessed through newsreader software.
-However, discussions aren’t the only things taking place on Usenet newsgroups.
-The alt.* hierarchy of newsgroups, for example, is home to binaries newsgroups where people may upload and share files ranging from HD television shows and movies to software and music.
+However, discussions aren't the only things taking place on Usenet newsgroups.
+The alt.* hierarchy of newsgroups, for example, is home to binaries newsgroups where people may upload and share various types of files and media.

 Unlike BitTorrent, a popular peer-2-peer communications protocol, interacting with newsgroups only requires downloading from a server rather than downloading from peers and uploading to peers.
 As such, downloading through newsgroups is typically extremely fast, given a proper Usenet service provider.
-Also, you are only connecting to your Usenet service provider so it is less risky than downloading with BitTorrent where peers (that are potentially the **AA on the prowl) can see the other peers.
+Also, you are only connecting to your Usenet service provider — not any peers or other computers — making Usenet much more secure.

 Just to give you an idea of the speed, if you had a large queue of files to download over a typical 6 megabit Cable Internet connection, you would max out the line and exceed 2 Terabytes of bandwidth consumption in a single month.
 If you lived on a college campus with a fat pipe (assuming fat = 60+ Mbps), that number would be closer to 20 Terabytes.
 Of course, I doubt many people would realistically download 24/7 for an entire month.